Federal judge orders Fontenot released or retried within 120 days

 In 2006, the crime and subsequent investigation became the subject of part of novelist John Grisham’s only nonfiction work, “The Innocent Man: Murder and Injustice in a Small Town.”
 In December 2018, streaming service Netflix debuted a six-part series examining the 1982 murder of Debbie Sue Carter and the 1984 disappearance and murder of Donna Denice Haraway.
 The series is based on Grisham’s best-selling book.

-Reliance on Fontenot's "dream confession" played a role in Payne's decision, issued in a 190 page order Wednesday.
+Reliance on Fontenot’s “dream confession” played a role in Payne’s decision, issued in a 190 -age order Wednesday.

 “(Fontenot’s) case is one of three the United States District Court for the Eastern District of Oklahoma has found to involve a dream confession of dubious validity.
 The players in this case, Pontotoc County District Attorney William Peterson, Ada Police Detective Dennis Smith, and Oklahoma State Bureau of Investigation Agent Gary Rogers, were all involved in these suspect confessions and were all involved in (Fontenot’s) case,” Payne wrote in the ruling issued Wednesday.

-Note: Updated: U.S. District Judge James Payne has given the state of Oklahoma 120 days to either grant Karl Fontenot a new trial or order his permanent release from prison, according to an order issued Wednesday in the U.S. District Court for the Eastern District of Oklahoma.